adarshgogineni/AnimeRecommenderFlask/README.md

 # Anime Recommendation System
-An Anime Recommender using a Machine Learning Model called Cosine Similarity deployed with Python and Flask
+An Anime Recommender using a Machine Learning Model called Cosine Similarity deployed with Python and Flask, HTML, CSS

 ## Table of Contents
 - [Overview](#overview)